To Raise or Not To Raise: The Autonomous Learning Rate Question: Methods

 \subsection{Generating the Dataset}

 Having framed the problem, we now need to generate a dataset on which we can train ARC.
-To do this we need data from real deep learning training tasks.
+Given that this specific learning problem is newly proposed, there are no existing datasets nor data curation workflows which we could leverage.
+We therefore build one ourselves from real deep learning training tasks.
 For each task we used the following procedure to generate data:

 \begin{enumerate} \item Train $n$ epochs with $LR=r$, then save the current state as checkpoint $C$

 \item Reload $C$, train for $n$ epochs with $LR=1.618*r$, then compute validation loss ($l_+$)

 \item Reload $C$, train for $n$ epochs with $LR=1.0*r$, then compute validation loss ($l_1$)